sathishp5/peer5-docs/docs/apis/get-stats.md

 peer5.getStats().numOfPeers;
 ```

-Note: this metric is not aggregative, but represents the current state.
+Note: this metric is not aggregated, but represents the current state.

 ## HTTP data